apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**People are 'microdosing' Ozempic — and doctors have a surprising stance on whether it's healthy**
+**Meta offers a glimpse through its supposed iPhone killer: Orion**

-You can read more about it [here](https://nypost.com/2024/09/28/lifestyle/people-are-microdosing-ozempic-and-doctors-have-a-surprising-stance-on-whether-its-healthy/).
+You can read more about it [here](https://techcrunch.com/2024/09/28/meta-offers-a-glimpse-through-its-supposed-iphone-killer-orion/).

 ## Requirements
 - Python 3.8